-Achieving Deep Carbon Reductions Requires Revamping Today’s Energy Efficiency Programs
+Revamped Energy Efficiency Programs Are the Key to Deep Carbon Reductions

 Transitioning away from traditional EE program design, delivery and evaluation and prioritizing smart energy programs allows forward-thinking energy companies to overcome growing challenges and enhance energy savings.
 By taking advantage of the variety of technologies available today, rethinking evaluation and adjusting policy framework, EE programs can become a core tool for deep carbon reduction.

-Val Jensen is a senior fellow at ICF focusing on critical issues facing utilities, including building operational resilience, better managing EE and DER programs, and improving customer engagement.
+Val Jensen is a senior fellow at ICF focusing on critical issues facing utilities, including building operational resilience, better managing EE and DER programs and improving customer engagement.